youweichen0208/YC-Tech-Blog/src/backend/spring.md

   - Easy integration with Spring AOP
 - **Which one to use?:** Most enterprise applications use ApplicationContext
   - Recommended for web applications, web services - REST API and microservices.

+## What is the difference between BeanFactory and ApplicationContext

+BeanFactory is the **basic container** whereas Application Context is the **advanced container**.
+ApplicationContext extends the BeanFactory interface.

 ## How to create the Spring container in Java?